anabaei/salesforce/Controllers_objects.md

 - Click on visualforce page access and select pages you want to allow users
 - Done!

+### Add customize attribute to object
+- Go to Setup, Build
+- Customize
+- Select the object and add

 #### Create new object in Salesforce
 * here is an example of creating new Account [this](https://developer.salesforce.com/forums/?id=906F000000092OYIAY)
 ```java